 Native American Relations in the Republic of Texas

-Students first review the names of Indian tribes that lived in Texas.
-Then they examine Sam Houston’s policy toward the Texas tribes.
-Next they analyze the effect of Mirabeau Lamar’s Indian policy on the Texas national debt.
-Finally they learn about the Texas Rangers and write a diary entry for one of these lawmen.
+Students first review the names of indigenous groups that lived in Texas at the time of the Republic of Texas.
+Then they examine Sam Houston’s policy toward the indigenous people living in Texas.
+Next they analyze the effect of Mirabeau Lamar’s “Indian policy” on the Texas national debt.
+Finally they learn about the Texas Rangers and consider the role they played in shaping life in Texas.

 This learning experience is designed for device-enabled classrooms.
 The teacher guides the lesson, and students use embedded resources, social media skills, and critical thinking skills to actively participate.
 To get access to a free version of the complete lesson, sign up for an exploros account.